 The present Abbot of Kagyu Samye Ling Monastery, Choje Lama Yeshe Losal Rinpoche, is also an accomplished meditation master.
 Lama Yeshe Rinpoche teaches through his example, radiating the joy, kindness and clarity that come from many years of practice.
 His teachings are renowned for their accessibility and good humour, and every one of his visits to Kagyu Samye Dzong London leaves participants with incomparable shared memories, and with unequalled advice to sustain their daily practice.

-Finally, we are privileged to have in Lama Gelongma Zangmo, the Director of the Kagyu Samye Dzong London centre and its resident teacher, someone who is a longstanding practising Buddhist of tireless dedication, selfless commitment and radiant compassion, with a great many years' experience in long-term retreats, and a firm guiding hand in service to the Dharma and to others.
+Finally, we are privileged to have in Lama Gelongma Zangmo, Resident Lama and Teacher at Kagyu Samye Dzong London Centre, someone who is a longstanding practising Buddhist of tireless dedication, selfless commitment and radiant compassion.
+Lama has many years' experience in long-term retreats, and a firm guiding hand in service to the Dharma and to others.
 Lama Zangmo teaches weekly courses at Kagyu Samye Dzong London on the founding practices and texts of Tibetan Buddhism, which have an enthusiastic following.

 Dr. Choje Akong Tulku Rinpoche

 Dr. Akong Tulku Rinpoche was born in 1939 near Riwoche in Kham, Eastern Tibet.
 At a very young age, he was discovered and identified as the reincarnation of the first Akong, Abbot of Dolma Lhakang monastery in the Chamdo area of Kham.
 His religious training began here, and he also undertook training in traditional Tibetan medicine.
 He later went to the monastic university of Sechen, where he received transmission of the quintessential Mahamudra Kagyu Buddhist lineage from Sechen Kongtrul Rinpoche.